Short on time in the morning? It happens to us all. But morning skin care can be quick and simple.

 Step 2: Moisturize and Get Sun Protection

 While your skin is still damp, apply a moisturizer.
-You need to protect your skin from the sun with an SPF sunscreen of 30.
+You need to protect your skin from the sun with an SPF sunscreen of 30 or more.
 But here you can easily skip a step.
 "For a quick morning regimen, you can use a product that combines a moisturizer and a sunscreen," Novick says.

-Some foundations or pressed powders also have added sunscreen, and a physical blocker like zinc oxide protects you from both UVA and UVB rays.
+Some foundations or pressed powders also have added sunscreen, and ingredients like zinc oxide that protect you from both UVA and UVB rays.

 If you're planning to spend most of your day inside, one application of moisturizer with sunscreen in the morning should be enough.
-If you're going to spend a lot of time outside, reapply your sunscreen or moisturizer every couple of hours.
+If you're going to spend a lot of time outside, reapply every 2 hours, more if you are sweating or getting in and out of the water.